zydric/zydric/README.md

 ## Hey there! 👋

 I'm a **2nd-year Information Technology student**.
-I like to code, learn new technologies, and build cool projects.
+I like to code, learn new technologies, and build projects.

 ## About me
 - 🔭 I’m currently working on *School Projects*